 Phone Reservation Fee

-If you don't want to deal with online booking systems or pay extra to speak with a live person, fly Delta.
-The airline recently waived its phone reservation fee.
+If you don’t want to deal with online booking systems or pay extra to speak with a live person, fly Delta.
+The airline waived its phone reservation fee in 2016.
+American Airlines also recently waived its phone reservation fee, Travel Noire reported.

 Be prepared to dig into your pocket if you want or need a standby flight.
 Flying standby with American and Delta costs $75.
 You pay the upfront fee to add your name to the standby list, but your credit card isn’t charged until you have a confirmed seat.